New from the Lab·The Compass — an open moral reasoning standard for AI, tested across frontier modelsExplore →

 Every major cloud platform offers certifications that teach their platform.
 AWS certifications test AWS.
 Google certifications test Google Cloud.
 Azure certifications test Azure.
 None of them tests whether a practitioner understands how to deploy AI safely when the underlying model changes, when the vendor's service goes down, or when the use case involves personal data they were not designed to handle.

 Production AI deployment is a discipline — not a vendor configuration exercise.
-The same principles of safe human oversight, output validation, data governance, and incident response apply whether you are running GPT-4o through OpenAI's API, Claude through AWS Bedrock, Llama on your own infrastructure, or Qwen through a European hosting provider.
+The same principles of input governance, output validation, data protection, observability, deployment safety, human oversight, security, and vendor resilience apply whether you are running GPT-4o through OpenAI's API, Claude through AWS Bedrock, Llama on your own infrastructure, or Qwen through a European hosting provider.

 The Production Safety Framework was developed to fill this gap.
 It describes the eight domains of practice that any serious production AI deployment should address, in terms that are independent of any specific vendor, platform, or model family.